MrSuperCraft/MrSuperCraft/README.md

 ### Hi there, I'm MrSuperCraft.
 Nice to meet you~ 👋

 - 👨‍💻 I am a frontend programmer from Israel.
-- 🔭 I’m currently working on my graduation project called LinkserV.
+- 🔗 I’m currently working on my graduation project called LinkserV.
 - 🌱 I’m currently learning HTML, CSS, SQL, Expressjs, API's and more!
 - 😄 Pronouns: He / Him
-- ⚡ Fun fact: I'm also a musician :D
+- 🎵 Fun fact: I'm also a producer & musician :D

 ### 🛠 Languages & Tools: